Skip to content

 print(annotation.x, annotation.y, annotation.width, annotation.height)

-See Annotation for the full annotation API reference and Search and Filter for annotation-based querying.
-For end-to-end dataset setup examples, see Image Dataset and Video Dataset.
+See Annotation API Reference for the full API and Search and Filter for annotation-based queries.